 Conclusion and Recommendations

 If you look closely at some of the real causes of hormonal imbalances you can clearly see that adding more hormones to an imbalanced system will not address root level issues and even more important it can make it worse by overloading the liver and other detoxification organs which will lead to the “vicious cycle”.

 Treating hormonal imbalance can be started at home by:

 1. Eating a nutrient dense anti-inflammatory diet.
 This means avoiding refined sugars and grains.
 Healthy fats are critical, but if you are consuming a high amount of sugars and grains then it may even make things worse.

 2. Decrease your stress!
 Stress creates cortisol and leads to the mess we mentioned above.
 In addition it prevents the adrenals from doing its job of helping to balance the nuances of hormones, mood and brain cognition.
 Remember that stress can be chemical, mental or physical so diet, relationships and pain all play a role in total stress load.

 3. Sleep, eat and exercise right to avoid extra adrenal stress.
 If you already have sleeping problems you might have a cortisol problem.
 If that is the case you need to focus on diet first.
 If you are sleeping well and eating poorly, start with eating.
 Exercising is a complex topic, but the focus should be on staying within your limits for exercise.
 If you haven’t exercised in 5 years, joining CrossFit may not be for you.
 Long evening walks can act as both exercise and relaxation.

 After you have locked in your diet, sleep, exercise and stress levels, if you still suffer from any symptoms you probably need to find a professional to help you out with the specifics.

-I offer free consultations in both Gilbert and Scottsdale for female and male hormone problems like PCOS, infertility and other hormonal imbalances.
+I offer free consultations in both Mesa, AZ and Scottsdale for female and male hormone problems like PCOS, infertility and other hormonal imbalances.